 Not All Believers Created Equal

 The heart of the problem is a misunderstanding about what the Bible means by "believe."
 To believe in Jesus is not simply to accept as fact the truth of his existence or deserved role as Lord and Savior.
-It's not a purely mental exercise.
+It's not a purely mental acknowledgement.
 If you define it at that level, then even Satan and the demons can claim to be believers in God and Jesus by the following principle: